The Book of Kells is an illuminated manuscript Gospel book, widely considered one of the greatest masterpieces of medieval art.

 Who wrote the Book of Kells?

 The name Book of Kells is derived from the Abbey of Kells in Kells, County Meath, which was its home for much of the medieval period.
-The date and place of production of the manuscript are of somewhat a debate among researchers.
+The date and place of production of the manuscript are somewhat debated among researchers.

-Traditionally, the book was thought to have been created in the time of Saint Columba, and quite possibly as the work of his own hands.
-This tradition has long been discredited on palaeographic and stylistic grounds: most evidence points to a composition date circa 800, long after St. Columba’s death in 597.
-There is another theory, with traction among Irish scholars, that suggests the manuscript was created for the 200th anniversary of the saint’s death.
+Traditionally, the book was thought to have been created in the time of Saint Columba, and quite possibly the work of his own hands.
+This tradition has long been discredited on palaeographic and stylistic grounds: most evidence points to a composition date circa 800, long after St. Columba died in 597.
+There is another theory, with traction among Irish scholars, suggesting the manuscript was created for the 200th anniversary of the saint's death.

 The exact location of the production of the manuscript may never be confirmed, however, the first theory that it may have been partially created at Iona Abbey and carried through to Kells, is widely accepted.
 However, regardless of whichever theory is true, historical evidence shows us that in all certainty The Book of Kells was produced by Colombian monks who were closely associated with the community at Iona.